 The faculty who teach within this School are dedicated sociologists, educators, psychologists, anthropologists, political scientists, communications specialists, and historians.
 They serve as club advisors, academic coaches, mentors and advisors to students majoring in various field.
 Our faculty are active in personal and professional development and community service, and serve on the boards of nonprofits and as officers in discipline-specific societies.
 More biographical information may be found on their department WebPages.

-In addition to pursuing their studies within the classroom, students also have the opportunity to participate in a variety of co-curricular activities and clubs including the Anthropology Club, Muslim Club, Communication Studies Club, Progressive Student Alliance Club, Psychology Club, Political Science Club, Model United Nations, the award-wining Forensics program, Sociology Club, History Club, and many discipline-specific honors societies.
+In addition to pursuing their studies within the classroom, students have the opportunity to participate in a variety of co-curricular activities and clubs including the Anthropology Club, Muslim Club, Communication Studies Club, Progressive Student Alliance Club, Psychology Club, Political Science Club, Model United Nations, the award-wining Forensics program, Sociology Club, History Club, and many discipline-specific honors societies.

-College of the Canyons is a wonderful place to begin, continue or enhance your academic journey.
+College of the Canyons is a wonderful place to begin, continue, or enhance your academic journey.
 Your studies will be guided by enthusiastic, experienced educators who are passionate about their subjects and care about the academic success of their students.
 These faculty will encourage you to grow, explore and achieve your educational goals.

-Paul Wickline, Dean, School of Social and Behavioral Sciences
+Isabelle Saber, Interim Dean, School of Social and Behavioral Sciences

 Isabelle Saber currently serves as the Interim Dean overseeing the School of Social and Behavioral Science which includes the departments of Anthropology, Communication Studies, Early Childhood Education, History, Political Science, Psychology and Sociology comprised of more than 30 full-time and 200 part-time faculty.
 Saber has over 20 years of community college experience, having previously served as math faculty, Dean, and Vice President in 3 other California community colleges.